morlandi/django-datatables-view/README.rst

 .. image:: screenshots/004.png

-Adding extra into to table footer
+Adding extra info to table footer
 ---------------------------------

 A **footer_callback_message()** method is provided to enrich table footer with